rcman/shooterv2.4.8/readme.txt

 This was the space shooter I was working on with 1942 images.
 I stopped working on it but would like to continue one day.
+Right now I opted for main ship health rather than instant ship death.
+I don't have it exploding when your health reaches zero but that's easy enough to add.

+Enjoy!

 Compiled on Linux